krzysztofwujs/krzysztofwujs.github.io/src/pages/about.md

 ---
 Hello there, I'm Krzysztof Wujs!

-I am a Technical PM and hobbyist full-stack developer based in Poznań, Poland.
-My technical journey began in 2012 when I embarked on my computer science studies at Poznań University of Technology.
-In 2014, I commenced an internship as a Software Developer, which gradually evolved into a Product Owner role.
+I am a Technical PM and full-stack developer based in Poznań, Poland.
+I began my technical journey in 2012 at Poznań University of Technology, where I studied computer science.
+In 2014, I started an internship as a Software Developer, which gradually evolved into a Product Owner role.
 This transition shaped my career path, blending software development with product ownership, and ignited a passion for product development that continues to drive me today.

 Throughout my career, I've successfully builded and delivered a diverse range of solutions, including:
 - Ticketing and event management platform